by Humphreys & Associates | February 8, 2012 1:58 pm

 EVM principles can be used to improve the management and control of any project.
 Read more…

 False.
 The implication in the statement above is that EVM provides limited or negative return on investment.
-This is a common argument when new business processes are introduced, especially when familiar processes are already in place.
-However, sometimes an EVMS is a contractual requirement.
+This is a common argument when new business processes are introduced, especially when familiar processes are already in place; EVMS is a contractual requirement.
 To win certain contracts, an EVMS is required – for good reason.
 In these cases, management’s choice is either implement or decline to bid.

 There is always a price tag for implementing new processes.
 The focus should be on determining the gap between what processes a company is currently using compared to the EIA-748 32 Guidelines.
-It may be a narrow or large gap – that determines the scope of the system design and implementation process.
+It may be a narrow or large gap – that gap determines the scope of the system design and implementation processes needed.

 What is important to remember (and often missed) is that EVM is a set of proven project management principles that are applicable to any project.
 It can improve the ability of a company to meet commitments, increases management visibility, which helps to prevent expensive surprises and demonstrates a high level of project management maturity that can be used to a competitive advantage.
 All of these factors can reduce the overall cost to execute projects and, in turn, increase the company’s profit margin.

 Yes, there is a cost to implement a disciplined project management process.
 But there are also significant, avoidable costs should a government or other large customer decides a company’s project control system is insufficient or is not implemented properly.
 Expensive emergencies and lost contracts can be averted by investing in proactive upfront planning.